kpath/Vagrant-CRS-Manual-Install/README.md

 ## Download Required Database Software (If you're not using a pre-existing DB)

 The first step is to download the required installers.
-In order to download Oracle database software you need an Oracle Support account.

 ### Oracle 12c (12.1.0.2.0) Enterprise Edition